ejm714/scipy_proceedings/papers/emily_dorne/main.md

 ```

 Cyanobacteria estimates are saved out as a CSV that can be plugged into any existing decision-making process.
 For each point, the model provides an estimated density in cells per mL for detailed analysis.
-Densities are also discretrized into a severity level based on World Health Organization (WHO) guidelines.
+Densities are also discretized into a severity level based on World Health Organization (WHO) guidelines.

 - [ ] TODO: add WHO ranges